 6. Does my state allow shipping container homes?

 Are you wondering if your state allows shipping container homes?

-Keep in mind that some states are more open to alternative living and those with more remote and less trafficked areas are more likely to allow container homes.
+Keep in mind that some local jurisdictions are more open to alternative living, and those with more remote and less trafficked areas are more likely to allow container homes.

 7. What are the pros of a container home?

 They’re more cost-effective than traditional homes.

 If you’re looking to save money, then there’s no better way than with a container home.

 Container homes can be purchased for as low as $25,000 because they require fewer building materials and less labor to construct.